antmar0417/The-Useless-Web/README.md

 -   Open the terminal and change the current working directory to the location where you want the cloned directory.

--   Go to the address below and clone the.
+-   Go to the address below and clone the project.

     ```
     https://github.com/antmar0417/The-Useless-Web.git